json-e/json-e/docs/src/language.md

 # Language Reference

-The following sections descirbe the JSON-e language.
+The following sections describe the JSON-e language.

 The examples here are given in YAML for ease of reading.
 Of course, the rendering operation takes place on the parsed data, so the input format is